How to buy Cauldron Energy (CXU) shares

 Cauldron Energy share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Cauldron Energy 's is 1.2383.
-This would suggest that Cauldron Energy 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Cauldron Energy 's is 0.3888.
+This would suggest that Cauldron Energy 's shares are less volatile than average (for this exchange).

 Cauldron Energy overview